-In the collection, humor complements pathos, and magic softens harsh realities.
-Readers will recognize themselves in these stories and in protagonists whose backgrounds may not match their own because we’ve all been outsiders at one time or another.
+Humor complements pathos in the stories, and magic softens harsh realities.
+Readers will recognize themselves in protagonists whose backgrounds may not match their own because we’ve all been outsiders at one time or another.